Disappointment with employer - on SSP after just 2 months

 Definitely check your sickness and absence policies.
 Depending on length of service and any prior sickness absences in the past rolling 12mts (usually) you may be entitled to more of your regular pay.

-Below is everything I had to do and would advise everyone who worked before their stroke.
+Below is everything I had to do and would advise everyone who was working before their stroke.

 Following this, if you’re covered for Income Protection insurance via your employer ironically this may be a life saver.
 It usually kicks in with a % of your normal salary after 6mts continuous sick leave and lasts x years but check your insurance.
 Unfortunately I was misadvised by my employer so I did not know I was eligible.
 If you can survive financially and don’t / can’t go back to work earlier it could be strategically advantageous financially to stay off to claim it.

-If / when you return they should put you back to full pay on a phased return to work plan.
-The irony being that they won’t pay you full pay to get well but they will pay you on a phased return when half the time is absent.
+If / when you return they should put you back to full pay and you’ll likely be on a phased return to work plan.
+If you need to see Occ Health again this may be extended.
+The irony being that they might not pay you to get well but they will pay you to be sick or on a phased return when half the time is absent.
 Not sure if employers are obliged to do this but mine did.

 IMPORTANT!
-This may sound like a strange comment but make sure you have the ‘Family Legal Protection’ option on home or car insurance right NOW.
-If your employer does anything dodgy after the policy starts it could give you legal expense cover for a range of issues including employment.
+This may sound like a strange comment but make sure you have the ‘Family Legal Protection’ option on your home or car insurance right NOW.
+If your employer does anything dodgy after the policy starts it could give you peace of mind with up to £100k worth of legal expense cover for a range of issues including employment.

 I realise this is a very difficult time.
 I was there too.
 I hope this helps in terms of the big picture.
 Best wishes for your recovery.